-If you are using Java, then you must use the oracle.jdbc.replay.OracleDataSourceImpl data source to obtain JDBC connections.

-This data source supports all the properties and configuration parameters of all the Oracle JDBC data sources, for example, the oracle.jdbc.pool.OracleDataSource.
+If you are using Java, then you must use the oracle.jdbc.replay.OracleDataSourceImpl, oracle.jdbc.replay.OracleConnectionPoolDataSourceImpl, or oracle.jdbc.replay.driver.OracleXADataSourceImpl data source to obtain JDBC connections.
+These data sources support all the properties and configuration parameters of all the Oracle JDBC data sources, for example, the oracle.jdbc.pool.OracleDataSource.